wolfeidau/aws-pricing/README.md

     // mess with data
 })
 ```

+Available methods are:

+* requestOnDemandPricing
+* requestDataTransferPricing
+* requestElasticIpsPricing
+* requestElasticLoadBalancerPricing

+All accept the standard `callback(err, data)` with data containing the JSON returned by the service parsed into an object.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit